cosent/cosent.guruscan/README.rst

 suitable for building large intranets.

-This package, cosent.guruscan, provides single-signon integration of the Guruscan webservice into a Plone installation.
-You need to obtain a Guruscan client id for this to work.
+This package, cosent.guruscan, provides single-signon integration of the GuruScan webservice into a Plone installation.
+You need to obtain a GuruScan client id for this to work.

-After installation, cosent.guruscan adds a global tab 'Knowledge Center' that integrates the Guruscan service.
-Users only have to log into their Plone account; they're then automatically logged into Guruscan as well.
+After installation, cosent.guruscan adds a global tab 'Knowledge Center' that integrates the GuruScan expert locator service.
+Users only have to log into their Plone account; they're then automatically logged into GuruScan as well.

-For site administrators, a user export view is available at @@guruscan-exportusers that exports the Plone user database in a format suitable for import by Guruscan.
+For site administrators, a user export view is available at @@guruscan-exportusers that exports the Plone user database in a format suitable for import by GuruScan.

 Credits
 =======